intel-raja/budgetist_kakeibo/README.md

 ![Frame 43](https://user-images.githubusercontent.com/86050759/123934425-e38be600-d9b0-11eb-8aa5-b36ff8422028.png)

-by using our app you can manage your financial plans across your family.
+By using our app you can manage your financial plans across your family.

 We build Budgetist using Appwrite as back-end and Bloc as state management.
 ![Frame 44V2](https://user-images.githubusercontent.com/63588969/123933014-9b1ff880-d9af-11eb-96fa-706d94d8372c.png)